ianfoo/advent-of-code-2020/README.md

 get hung up on always making pristine production quality code when the situation does not call for it, instead optimizing for speed of implementation here, without sacrificing too much readability.

+## To Do

+* Merge old Advent of Code repository into this one, or vice versa.
+  (Remember to update the Go module name.)
+* Re-jigger puzzles to be callable as functions from a Go driver program.
+  Return a tuple of answers, and optionally a description.
+* Run all puzzles from Go driver, and render results as text or JSON.